Brendan Rodgers Player Props: Rockies vs. Brewers

-After going 2-for-4 in his most recent game, Brendan Rodgers and the Colorado Rockies face the Milwaukee Brewers (who will start Freddy Peralta) at 8:10 PM ET on Monday.
+After going 0-for-3 in his last game, Brendan Rodgers and the Colorado Rockies face the Milwaukee Brewers (who will hand the ball to Wade Miley) at 8:10 PM ET on Tuesday.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Brendan Rodgers Game Info & Props vs. the Brewers